laurenwilner/github_training_site/index.Rmd

   This is a training on using Git and GitHub for Public Health.
 biblio-style: apalike
 csl: chicago-fullnote-bibliography.csl
+always_allow_html: true
 ---

 # About this training

-Keeping track of changes to your statistical code can really help cut down on mistakes in your analysis.
-But, a lot of epidemiologists haven't been trained on how to do this, and might wonder how it all fits with IRB protocols and privacy rules.
-In these materials, we get into the basics of git and GitHub.
-We'll show you how these tools can help you manage your code changes safely and ethically.
+Keeping track of changes to your statistical code is key to reducing errors and boosting teamwork in your projects.
+However, many public health professionals, including epidemiologists, haven't been trained on how to manage these changes, which might leave you wondering about the integration with IRB protocols and privacy rules.
+On this website, we'll dive into the basics of Git and GitHub.
+We're here to show you how these tools can help you confidently and ethically manage your code changes, making your research smoother and more secure.
-LBW Note: is this the right tone?

 **Questions?
 Comments?**